Grafton-Atlantic-Engineering/documents/testing-ideas.md

+# Testing Ideas

 - Check to make sure that the transaction ID is 24 digits and that it is also alpha numeric
 - Make around 1000 transaction IDs and go through all of them to make sure there are no duplicates
-- Check to make sure that if any of the fields are null sucha as name or address (more than one field can be null at a time) that the program still makes a transaction ID for a user
+- Check to make sure that if any of the fields are null such as name or address (more than one field can be null at a time) that the program still makes a transaction ID for a user